sal55/langs/Compilers/Z80-Project.md

 ````
 (The first line refers to a 'main' routine that is not shown.)

 In this modified form, the code produced by SDCC for the C versions, gives comparable performance.
-Using 16-types throughout, SDCC is much better, about 30% faster.
+Using 16-bit-types throughout, SDCC is about 30% faster.